-My dissertation entitled “The Power of the Weak: How Informal Power-Sharing Shapes the Work of the United Nations Security Council” is this year’s receipient of the APSA Merze Tate Award (previously known as the Helen Dwight Reid Award) for the the best dissertation successfully defended during the previous two years in the field of international relations, law, and politics.
+My dissertation entitled “The Power of the Weak: How Informal Power-Sharing Shapes the Work of the United Nations Security Council” is this year’s receipient of the APSA Merze Tate Award (previously known as the Helen Dwight Reid Award) for the the best dissertation successfully defended during the previous two years in the field of international relations.

 I am grateful for two research grants to fund research on the signaling effect of international organizations on U.S. public attitudes.
 The first grant was provided by Princeton Research in Experimental Social Science, and the second grant was jointly awarded by Princeton’s Mamdouha S. Bobst Center for Peace and Justice and the Niehaus Center for Globalization and Governance.